deetee25/swiftly/README.md

 ## Mission

-Swiftly will turn an amateur into a gym pro in less than 6 months, demonstrating how to use equipment correctly, eating the right nutrition and setting personal fitness goals.
+Swiftly will turn an amateur into a gym pro in less than 6 months, demonstrating how to use equipment correctly, eating the right nutrition as well as setting and achieving personal fitness goals.

 ### Fitness web app.